 On the positive side of this, by incorporating employer branding into your marketing strategy you can create a feedback loop.
 When your most regular customers understand that you are a great employer as well as a trustworthy supplier, they are more likely to apply to work for you.
 Not only that, but as they have experience and emotional ties to the company in their loyal patronage, they make more passionate employees because they understand your organisation’s standards.
 If they have the correct qualifications, it is a huge advantage to hire people who already have an investment in the company and are eager to work for you.
 Their positive feedback of customer service as well as employee experiences will feed back into the positive cycle, attracting even more candidates as well as potential business.

 In short, employer branding is more important now than ever before.
 Studies are telling us that employees currently lack motivation and qualified candidates are searching elsewhere, even for work overseas.
 As Claire McCartney, research adviser for resourcing and talent planning at the CIPD, said; “Although staff have a good knowledge of their organisation’s key purpose, fewer feel motivated by what the organisation is doing.
 Leaders could set a clearer vision and consult employees more.”
 By using employer branding techniques, not only can you gain more appropriate and qualified candidates in a time when they are becoming increasingly hard to attract, you can solidify the loyalty of your current staff and customers.
-With the rise of social media, it is easier than ever to spread the word about your values and benefits and paint the picture you want of your organisation.
-You can make your brand relevant, allow people to understand it and connect with it.
 By doing that, you become part of their lives and will be their first port of call when looking for a product, service, or a new job.